Alton8/Bill-Divider-App/README.md

 java -cp bin GUI
 (Or simply open the project in IntelliJ / Eclipse and run the Main class.)

-🧩 Usage Guide
+## 🧩 Usage Guide
-➕ Create people

-Add participants (e.g., Alice, Bob, Charlie) using the “Add Person” button.
+1. Add participants (e.g., Alice, Bob, Charlie) using the “Add Person” button.

-💵 Add expenses
+2. Add expenses

-Enter:

-Amount

-Payer

-Recipients (can be one or many)

-The app will automatically calculate how much each participant owes.

 💫 Set tip